BUEC500C1/twitter-summarizer-eroneill/README.md

 ## Erin O'Neill
 ### Copyright 2020 erinkate@bu.edu

+## User Story

+I am an avaition passenger and I would like to input my two airport codes of my flight (ex.
+BOS, MCO) to see the forecast for the next 24 hours at my origin and destination airports.

 # APIs
 Objective of this exercise is to learn APIs.
 You are expected to: